mashu/ImmuneDiscover.jl/docs/src/index.md

 Typical application to find V genes takes following steps
 1. **Demultiplexing** of FASTQ file into correct cases
 2. **Trim** reads by computing profile at the beginning and end of the pre-aligned sequences and locating start and stop within a read that maximizes `P(sequence|profile)`
+3. **Hamming** search similar sequences across all reads (not allowing for indels or inserts) and call novel alleles

 ## Demultiplexing
 To demultiplex FASTQ file is is required to provide path to compressed FASTQ file (fastq.gz) and tab separated (TSV) file with following mandatory columns: